UniStuttgart-VISUS/megamol/docs/manual.md

 =======
 *REWORK*

-To test MegaMol, simply start the frontend executable.
+In order to test the installtion, simply start the frontend executable.
 Open a console and change your working directory to the MegaMol install directory.
 Execute the MegaMol binary:
 >>>>>>> 06b190844 (docu)